 SPEAKER

-The brand name and model information for the speaker that was used during the meeting.
+The brand name and model information for the speaker that is used during the meeting.

 This can change over the course of a meeting, however, only the initial speaker used is reported.